nagasanthoshp/traffic_vehicle_counter/Readme.md

 # Final Approach = Approach 1 + Approach 2 (This repo)

-Note: all approaches stated at the end of this readme
+Note: all approaches are stated at the end of this readme

 ```
 cd yolo-coco